AashayBharadwaj/Product_Management_Portfolio/README.md

 Project 1:-
 -You can start with the Bumble-Presentation.
 Here my team and I worked on adding new features to make it better and make the experience more authentic for the users.

 ![Alt text](Images/bumble-summary.png)

+To find the full presentation.
+Please go through the Bumble-Presentation.ppt

 Project 2:-